gp2-gp2/connectivity-checker/readme.md

 ## Docker Dev Environments

 I just tested this repo in Docker Desktop app in Windows.
-Below couple remarks required to succesfuly run the app from such VC code setup.
+Below couple remarks required to successfully run the app from such VC code setup.

 After opening the project in Visual Studio Code we have to open terminal and update the current linux distro.